Exploring Dubai's Tourism Industry Outlook 2024

 In 1989, the Dubai Commerce and Tourism Promotion Board was established to market Dubai as a luxury destination in the first-class market and influential business sectors.
 It was in January 1997 that the replacement of the Dubai Commerce and Tourism Promotion Board by the Department of Tourism and Commerce Marketing (DTCM) took place.

 Read Also: Dubai Investor Visa Renewal Process

-Most of the visitors are from India followed by Asian countries and also the UK.
+Most of the visitors are from India followed by Asian countries and the UK.
 It is estimated that there'll be 20 million visitors in 2020.
 A sum of $30.82 billion was spent by overnight international visitors in Dubai in the year 2018.
-On an average, a visitor spends $553 each day.
+On average, a visitor spends $553 each day.

 Read Also: 5 Year Dubai Visa